Ben-893/CV/README.md

 [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

-Junior full stack developer, recently graduated from the intensive 12 week coding bootcamp at Makers Academy.
-Looking for a company that will encourage me to continue my learning, and push me to become a better developer.
+Having completed an immersive 12-week coding bootcamp, I am keen to put my new skills and knowledge into practice as a Software Developer within the IT / technology sector.

+My current career has highlighted my ability to pay close attention to detail, solve complex problems, seek ways to improve existing processes, and to always work with the customer at the heart of every action and decision.

-**Skills** : Ruby, Rspec, Sinatra, HTML, CSS, Git
+**Skills** : Microsoft Windows, Mac OS, Ruby, JavaScript, Rspec, Sinatra, HTML, CSS, Git

 ## Projects